egormoroz/saturn/progress/progress.md

 No significant improvements in puzzles due to the absence of iterative deepening and relatively low depth.

-## 4. Iterative deepening
+## 4. Iterative deepening + internal iterative deepening
 Huge gains thanks to TT and such.
+IID boots move ordering.
 It counts one more node for no reason, but I'm too lazy to fix this.
 (move the increment into the cycle).